kodehat/signcolors/README.md

 - `signcolors.listcodes` - Allows you to see the color/format codes list.
 - `signcolors.givesign` - Allows you to use the `/sc givesign` command.
 - `signcolors.blockedfirstlines.bypass` - Allows you to bypass the blocked first lines.
+- `signcolors.upgrade` - Allows you to execute the `/sc upgrade` command.

 ## Add your own language